TMJ Specialist Denver

 It’s difficult to point to one single cause, but TMJ and TMDs often flare up because of:

-If you have arthritis in other joints or have ever broken or dislocated your jaw, you have a higher risk of developing a TMJ disorder.
+If you have arthritis in other joints or have ever broken or dislocated your lower jaw before, you have a higher risk of developing a TMJ disorder.

 TMJ Disorder Symptoms